 2. Route B for a one day trip in Sintra (my preferred route):

 Take the bus 435 and go straight to the Monserrate Palace, then you hop off at the Seteais Palace (the visit is optional), walk pass it 50 meter and visit the Regaleira Estate.
 After that you may walk or take the bus 435 to the historic center, visit the National Palace or skip it, and take 434 directly to the Moorish Castle.
 After take the bus 434 to visit the Pena Palace and the Park and optionally the Chalet and Garden of the Countess of Edla.
 And, finally, take the bus 434 back to the train station.

 If you are still alive and well after that (just kidding), and it’s not too late, you may consider visiting Cabo de Roca.
 However, I wouldn’t recommend it, if you are exploring Sintra in one day without a car.

 If you are visiting Sintra with a car, I would recommend you this route:

 Historic Center and the National Palace (optional) - Monserrate Palace - Seteais Palace (optional) - Regaleira Estate - Moorish Castle - Pena Palace and Park and Chalet and Garden of the Countess of Edla (optional) - Cabo de Roca

-If you can dedicate two days for a trip to Sintra and Cabo de Roca, this is the route I recommend you to take:
+If you can dedicate two days for a trip to Sintra and Cabo de Roca, this are the routes I recommend you to take: